Thanks for a wonderful 2024 tour season!

 Can I take the tour with my children?

 Children under the age of 12 may take the tour free of charge when accompanied by their parent or legal guardian.
-They do not need tickets, however legal proof of age may be required.
+Tickets for them are free and subject to availability.

 The tour I would like to attend is full, can you put my name on a waiting list?